yohanvalencia/lakekeeper/docs/docs/storage.md

 ```

 When enabled, Lakekeeper will use the service account associated with the application or virtual machine to access Google Cloud Storage (GCS).
 Ensure that the service account has the necessary permissions, as described above.

-!!! warning
-    Enabling GCP system identities grants Lakekeeper access to any storage location the service account has permissions for.
-Carefully review and limit the permissions of the service account to avoid unintended access to sensitive resources.
-Additionally, limit Warehouse creation permissions to users who are authorized to access all locations that the system identity can access.